bruhmomen69/OpenProjects/DESCRIPTION.md

 ## Swear Filter System

 The swear filter provides advanced profanity detection with configurable punishment tiers, database persistence, and bypass permissions for trusted staff.
-*This system is currently experimental.*
+*This system is currently experimental.
+There will be (mostly small) issues here.
+Please report any bugs you find.*

 ### Filter Types